supertypeai/articles/articles/airflow-trending-youtube-video-project.md

 {"1": "Film & Animation", "2": "Autos & Vehicles", "10": "Music", "15": "Pets & Animals", "17": "Sports", "18": "Short Movies", "19": "Travel & Events", "20": "Gaming", "21": "Videoblogging", "22": "People & Blogs", "23": "Comedy", "24": "Entertainment", "25": "News & Politics", "26": "Howto & Style", "27": "Education", "28": "Science & Technology", "30": "Movies", "31": "Anime/Animation", "32": "Action/Adventure", "33": "Classics", "34": "Comedy", "35": "Documentary", "36": "Drama", "37": "Family", "38": "Foreign", "39": "Horror", "40": "Sci-Fi/Fantasy", "41": "Thriller", "42": "Shorts", "43": "Shows", "44": "Trailers"}
 ```

 Next, we will make a function to process the json data obtained from `fetch_trending_videos` function.
-The function will convert the `duration` from ISO 8601 standard to seconds, convert the `tags` list to string, map the `categoryId` to the corresponding category name, and parse the thumbnail URL from `thumbnails`.
-Additionally, the function will also convert `viewCount`, `likeCount`, and `commentCount` to integer; and `caption` to boolean.
+The function will do the following things:
+- Convert the `duration` from ISO 8601 standard to seconds
+- Convert the `tags` list to string
+- Map the `categoryId` to the corresponding category name
+- Parse the thumbnail URL from `thumbnails`
+- Convert `viewCount`, `likeCount`, and `commentCount` to integer; and `caption` to boolean
-Finally, we will save the processed data to a new json file.
+- Save the processed data to a new json file
 ```{python}
 import json
 import isodate